 If you could suggest a role model for a new accountant, who would it be and why?

 I can’t think of any specific role models for new accountants.
 I would just stress the need to be able to adapt to new technology, stay current with changes in tax law and changes in accounting rules, and be creative when approaching your clients’ problems.
 One of our founding partners told me early on in my career, “Clients don’t pay us to put numbers on paper or in computer programs; they pay us to come up with solutions to their unique problems.”

 As an accomplished author of a blog related to accounting, what advice would you offer to the new accountant concerning the role of social media in their profession?

 That’s simple.
 Be able to back up what you say with facts.
 If you are going to put something in a blog or Tweet you need to research it to make sure it is true and makes it understandable for the layman.
 Also, keep your political views out of any conversation on legislation and how it affects your clients.
 Save political rants for family gatherings.
 Also be aware of how you write using social media since unlike an actual face to face conversation, it’s hard to determine someone’s “tone” from an e-mail or Tweet.

 This is the last question and time for the inner accountant in you to break free.
 What is the key strength you bring to your career and how would you advise new accountants to mine their own strengths to further their careers.

 We wish to thank Lance Jacob for digging deep into his background and providing answers to the actual questions that the new professionals face as they enter the field.
 Jacob’s long career is a wonderful repository of information.
-You may visit the Dental CPA Blog to read his articles on accounting topics and connect with him on LinkedIn.
+You can visit the Dental CPA Blog to read his articles on accounting topics and connect with him on LinkedIn.